-1.4 Summary of Proposed Settlement
+1.4 Summary of the Settlement

-The proposed settlement agreement was documented in a draft Settlement Agreement, which was published in the Federal Register for public review and comment simultaneously with the release of this Draft DARP.
-Under the proposed settlement, DEV agrees to pay \$390,385.00 to resolve its potential natural resource damages liabilities arising from the DEV CCS Spill.
-Of this amount, the Trustees propose to use \$327,178.00 to fund the preferred restoration alternative identified in Section 3.3.
+The proposed settlement agreement was documented in a draft Settlement Agreement, notice of which was published in the Federal Register for public review and comment simultaneously with the release of the draft DARP/ECA and finalized after public review.
+Under the settlement, DEV agrees to pay \$390,385.00 to resolve its potential natural resource damages liabilities arising from the DEV CCS Spill.
+Of this amount, the Trustees will use \$327,178.00 to fund the preferred restoration alternative identified in Section 3.3.
 The remaining funds will be used by the Trustees for administrative costs associated with restoration planning, implementation, and monitoring.
 As part of the cooperative assessment process for the DEV CCS Oil Spill NRDAR, DEV has previously reimbursed incurred assessment costs of DOI in the amount of \$76,090.64 and the Commonwealth of Virginia in the amount of \$12,271.11.